valentin-dlack/ipcam-project/README.md

 ## Borg
 * Borgbackup packages

-Depending on your distribution the commande might differ you can refer on [the borg website](https://borgbackup.readthedocs.io/en/stable/installation.html)
+Depending on your distribution the command might differ you can refer on [the borg website](https://borgbackup.readthedocs.io/en/stable/installation.html)
+> For this projet we are running our server on debian
 ```
 apt install borgbackup
 ```